 - Sift together dry ingredients; flour, icing sugar, almond, salt

-- Add very cold butter cubes and rub the mixture between your hands until it becomes a sand like consistency
+- Add very cold butter chunks into the dry ingredients, and rub the mixture between your hands until it becomes a sand-like consistency

 - Add egg into the mixture and mix with your hands just until the dough comes together

-- Knead with the palm of your hand for a minute or two (do not over knead and do not use mixer) just until the dough becomes smooth
+- Knead the dough with the palm of your hand for a minute or two, just until the dough becomes smooth.
+Do not over-knead the dough and do not use mixer, neither a food processor

 - Place the dough into the freezer for 15 min in between the two Silicone baking mat..
 Do not remove the mat at this point

 - If at any point the dough gets too warm to work with, pop it back into the freezer for 5 minutes.
-You might need take the dough in and out of the freezer 10-15 times.
+You might need take the dough in and out of the freezer many times depending on the temperature of your kitchen.
 It is extremely important to work with a dough which is cold enough to be able to handle (so not sticky) but not too cold which would result in breaking it

-- Cut 8 long stripes out of the dough, this will be the side of the tart
+- Cut 8 long strips out of the dough, this will be the side of the tart

-- Carefully place the stripes into the ring one by one.
-Press each stripe onto the ring so it sticks to it
+- Carefully place the strips into the ring one by one.
+Press each strip onto the ring so it sticks to it

 - Place the Perforated tart ring with the pastry dough in them into the freezer for 1 hour